jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

     * Here, the value of 8 was not copied and exists at index 4
     * The value in index 4 of the child is 4
     * The value of 4 exists at index 8 in the parent
-    * This, the value of 8 is copied into index 8
+    * Thus, the value of 8 is copied into index 8

     * It is possible that the index the value should be copied to is already filled